Open Menu Close Menu Open Search Close Search

 The mission of the International Peer Advisor program is to support international students with their adjustment to Tufts and the US through peer-to-peer support and guidance.
 Through peers, students will learn about resources for navigating Tufts and will be able to build an inclusive community and connect with one another.

-Apply to Be a Peer Advisor.
-If you are interested in becoming an undergraduate peer advisor, contact us at internationalcenter@tufts.edu.
+If you are interested in finding out more about becoming an undergraduate peer advisor, contact us at internationalcenter@tufts.edu.

 Undergraduate Peer Advisor Program